 Still June, still test-free, right?
 Works for me.
 Instead, let's look at how some summer problems can help you prepare for the Math sections on The-Tests-That-Must-Not-Be Named.

-I talked a little last week about real world math and every math student's eventual question: “When am I ever going to use this?”
+In the beginning of June, I talked a little about real world math and every math student's eventual question: “When am I ever going to use this?”
 Unless you plan to live under a rock for the rest of your life, you will use math.
 At college alone you’ll use it to figure out the shortest route to class, to find the lowest cost textbooks, to determine the maximum number of classes you can miss and still pass, and to calculate the tip on the tab on your 21st birthday.
 And chances are, even if you do live under a rock, you’re still going to have to use math to figure out how to eat and drink and breathe while living with said rock pressing down on you.
 So here are some real world dilemmas you might encounter this summer to get you ready for math that you’ll definitely encounter this fall on The-Tests-That-Must-Not-Be-Named.

 Given all of these conditions, how many different ways can the five of you arrange yourselves in the five seats of the car?